GHTaarn/History.jl/README.md

 REPL will activate `History` mode.

-In `History` mode, a line starting with a '/' character will return the history entries whos text contains the string on the rest of the line (using '/' was inspired by [less](https://en.wikipedia.org/wiki/Less_(Unix)) and [vi](https://www.vim.org)).
+In `History` mode, a line starting with a '/' character will return the history entries whose text contains the string on the rest of the line (using '/' was inspired by [less](https://en.wikipedia.org/wiki/Less_(Unix)) and [vi](https://www.vim.org)).
-A line starting with a '^' character will return the history entries whos text starts with the string on the rest of the line (using '^' was inspired by
+A line starting with a '^' character will return the history entries whose text starts with the string on the rest of the line (using '^' was inspired by
 [regular expressions](https://docs.julialang.org/en/v1/manual/strings/#man-regex-literals)).